Orange Collective

 Mitigation

 Black Ore's full-stack rip-and-replace approach has already encountered the friction Magnetic exists to avoid.
-[7] Magnetic's vertical accuracy lead (90%+ vs. ~50% from generic OCR) and computer-use-on-incumbent-software stance are the structural answer.
+[7] Basis and Accrual are aimed at Top-100 enterprise firms — a different buyer, a different sales motion, and a segment PE is consolidating anyway.
+[18] [20] Magnetic's vertical accuracy lead (90%+ vs. ~50% from generic OCR) and computer-use-on-incumbent-software stance are the structural answer in the SMB segment.
 Each new tax season deepens the data flywheel — validated returns become training data the next startup cannot replicate.
-[5]
+[5] [15]

 What we're watching